near/docs/docs/2.build/1.chain-abstraction/chain-signatures.md

 ⭐️ For a deep dive into the concepts of Chain Signatures see [What are Chain Signatures?](/concepts/abstraction/chain-signatures)

-⭐️ For complete examples of a NEAR account performing Eth transactions:
+⭐️ For complete examples of a NEAR account performing transactions in other chains:

 - [CLI script](https://github.com/mattlockyer/mpc-script)
 - [web-app example](https://github.com/near-examples/near-multichain)